pachyderm/docs-content/2.3.x/deploy-manage/deploy/azure.md

 - Refer to our generic ["Helm Install"](../helm-install) page for more information on  how to install and get started with `Helm`.
 - Read our [infrastructure recommendations](../ingress/).
 You will find instructions on how to set up an ingress controller, a load balancer, or connect an Identity Provider for access control.
-- Pachyderm comes with a [web UI (Console)](../console) for visualizing running pipelines and exploring your data.
+- {{%productName%}} comes with a [web UI (Console)](../console) for visualizing running pipelines and exploring your data.
 Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires, at a minimum, the set up of an Ingress.
 {{% /notice %}}

 {{% notice warning %}}
-We are now shipping Pachyderm with an **embedded proxy** allowing your cluster to expose one single port externally.
+We are now shipping {{%productName%}} with an **embedded proxy** allowing your cluster to expose one single port externally.
 This deployment setup is optional.

-If you choose to deploy Pachyderm with a Proxy, check out our new recommended architecture and [deployment instructions](../deploy-w-proxy/) as they alter the instructions below.
+If you choose to deploy {{%productName%}} with a Proxy, check out our new recommended architecture and [deployment instructions](../deploy-w-proxy/) as they alter the instructions below.
 {{%/notice %}}

-The following section walks you through deploying a Pachyderm cluster on Microsoft® Azure® Kubernetes Service environment (AKS).
+The following section walks you through deploying a {{%productName%}} cluster on Microsoft® Azure® Kubernetes Service environment (AKS).

 In particular, you will: